The Romería del Rocío is the biggest religious festival in Spain, and it is waiting for you to join it! Discover one of Europe’s most wonderful towns!

 Seven weeks after Easter, pilgrims belonging to more than 90 brotherhoods visit the Ermita del Rocío, a 1964 church home to Nuestra Señora del Rocío (Our Lady of El Rocío).
 This small wooden image of the Virgin usually stands above the main altar of the church, dressed in jewelled robes.

-During the night between Sunday and Monday of the last week of Pentecost (in 2019, June 9th and 10th), members of the Almonte Matriz brotherhood carry the Virgin on a float.
+During the night between Sunday and Monday of the last week of Pentecost (in 2020, May 31st and June 1st), members of the Almonte Matriz brotherhood carry the Virgin on a float.
 As other brotherhoods from Andalucia and Spain claim the Virgin as their own, struggles take place to defend the honour of carrying the Holy image.
 Among all of this, the procession of the Virgin of El Rocío takes place.

 The most awaited moment of the night is undoubtedly the “salto de la verja” (the fence leap) when men, who belong to the Almonte brotherhood, jump over the grid of the altar to take the Virgin.
 Afterwards, the image is carried to all the brotherhoods, where the priests recite some prayers until dawn.
 It is only in the afternoon that the Virgin is returned to the Ermita.